Publishing

 Publish Target

-This provides the option to publish to the live (production) site or the test site.
+This provides the option to publish to the production (live) site and/or the testing server that will generate a test site for review.
 This menu only appears after your site has been launched.
-Prior to that, all pages are automatically published to your test site.

 Screenshot of the Publish Target section of the Final Check window.